IshitaApan/Saga-Pattern/README-2.md

 * Spring Boot, for building microservices
 * MySQL, for handling database
 * RabbitMQ, for acting as message broker
-* Postman, for initiating transaction in Customer service
+* Postman, for initiating transaction in User Request service
 * Eclipse or similar IDE that supports these technologies

 ## Project Structure